Art Fazil

 He started writing songs at age 13.
 By 18, Art was writing songs for regional big names like Ramli Sarip and Ella.
-In the early 1990s Art began working as a roadie for Sarip while he continued writing songs for major Malaysian acts such as Left-handed, Ella andKathy Ibrahim, with many songs published by Warner Music.
+In the early 1990s Art began working as a roadie for Ramli while he continued writing songs for major Malaysian acts such as Lefthanded, Ella and Kathy Ibrahim, with many songs published by Warner Music.

 Rausyanfikir

-After his stint as a roadie, he formed a folk rock band called Rausyanfikir, meaning Thinkers (origin: Persian) with school friends Esham Jamil and Mohd Khair Mohd Yasin.
+After his stint as a roadie, he formed a folk rock band called Rausyanfikir, Persian for "thinkers", with school friends Esham Jamil and Mohd Khair Mohd Yasin.
 The band recorded two significant albums—Rausyanfikir (1992) and Rusuhan Fikiran (1994).
 Influenced by Iwan Fals, Usman Awang and Kembara, the band wrote songs exploring issues such as social consciousness, political reawakening and cultural preservation in the face of rapid modernisation.